Union monuments at Gettysburg > New York > Artillery & Engineers

 Capt.
 James E. Smilth Commanding

 July 2 Arrived from Emmitsburg at 9 a.m.
 Four guns posted on the height above Devil’s Den at 2 p.m.
-Two guns in this position. after the capture of three of the guns in the advanced position and the repulse of their supports this action opened fire with great effect on the Confederate forces advancing up the valley.
+Two guns in this position. after the capture of three of the guns in the advanced position and the repulse of their supports this section opened fire with great effect on the Confederate forces advancing up the valley.
 At 6 p.m. this section was moved to the right near Winslow’s Battery and subsequently to the rear.

 July 3 Not engaged.